eProsima/Integration-Service-docs/docs/getting_started.rst

 :code:`git clone` command as an alternative to download the required :code:`Fast-RTPS` third-parties.

-Once :code:`integration-service` is in the `src` directory of your colcon workspace and you have sourced :code:`soss` as explained in REF., you can run :code:`colcon build`:
+Once :code:`integration-service` is in the `src` directory of your colcon workspace and you have sourced :code:`soss` as explained here [TODO: add link to Getting Started section of soss documentation], you can run :code:`colcon build`:

 .. code-block:: bash